 Abstract

-A comparative analysis of the composition and structure of freshly precipitated iron(III) hydroxide precipitates obtained from a solution of iron(II) sulfate in the presence of sodium sulfate (400 mg L-1) at pH 7 and 8 before and after sorption of nickel ions on them was carried out.
-Using IR and Raman spectroscopy, X-ray phase and thermogravimetric analysis, it was shown that the precipitates have the general (gross) formula Fe2O3×2H2O and contain a small amount of goethite (α-FeOOH) and lepidocrocite (γ-FeOOH).
-It has been established that the sorption of nickel ions on these precipitates is not accompanied by chemisorption, i.e. no mixed compounds between iron and nickel are formed.
-The point of zero charge of precipitation particles is at pH 5.4, with positive zeta potential below and negative above this pH.
+A comparative analysis of the composition and structure of freshly precipitated iron(III) hydroxide precipitates obtained from a solution of iron(II) sulfate in the presence of sodium sulfate (400 mg L-1) at pH 7 and 8, before and after the sorption of nickel ions onto them, was carried out.
+Using IR and Raman spectroscopy, X-ray phase and thermogravimetric analysis, it was shown that the precipitates have the general (gross) formula Fe2O3×2H2O and contain small amounts of goethite (α-FeOOH) and lepidocrocite (γ-FeOOH).
+It has been established that the sorption of nickel ions onto these precipitates is not accompanied by chemisorption, i.e., no mixed compounds between iron and nickel are formed.
+The point of zero charge of the precipitate particles is at pH 5.4, with a positive zeta potential below and a negative zeta potential above this pH.
 The introduction of nickel ions into the solution leads to the appearance of a second zero charge point at pH 10.2.

 Downloads